madhavambati/Convolutional-Neural-Network-with-Numpy/README.md

 **Accuracy: 97%**

 ## Training the Network:
 Initially the weights are set to random.
 To make for a smoother training process, we initialize each filter with a mean of 0 and a standard deviation of 1.
 [Batch Normalisation](https://towardsdatascience.com/batch-normalization-in-neural-networks-1ac91516821c) into 32 batches.Batch normalization reduces the amount by what the hidden unit values shift around (covariance shift) and Labels are [one-hot encoded](https://hackernoon.com/what-is-one-hot-encoding-why-and-when-do-you-have-to-use-it-e3c6186d008f) to avoid any numerical relationships between the other labels.
 During Forward Feed [RELU](https://medium.com/the-theory-of-everything/understanding-activation-functions-in-neural-networks-9491262884e0) non-linearity is used at every layer, loss has been calculated.
 The gradients for each layer are defined.
 [Adams optimizer](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/) is used to optimise the cost function.
 Adam is an adaptive learning rate optimization algorithm that’s been designed specifically for training deep neural networks.
 A better explanation of Adam found [here](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/).
-It took 5hrs to train the network
+It took 6hrs to train the network on my Intel i7 4600hq processor.

 Some of the images during training: